streletskiy/marzban-sub-page/README.md

 # Using attributes in url
 You can use the following attributes placed in url to override some page content:
 - sub — link to other marzban subscription page.
 Override all user info and connection links on page when specified.
 - support — link in support button.
-Use yout link with https:// to override link, or use **null** to remove this button
+Use your link with https:// to override button link, or use **null** to remove this button
 - donate — link in donate button.
-Use yout link with https:// to override link, or use **null** to remove this button
+Use your link with https:// to override button link, or use **null** to remove this button

 Example with overriding:
 ```